Carnegie Mellon University: Rankings

-Nationally, U.S. News & World Report places Carnegie Mellon in a tie with Emory University and Georgetown University for 22nd place among American research universities in their 2022-2023 rankings.
+Nationally, U.S. News & World Report placed Carnegie Mellon in a tie with Washington University in St. Louis, University of Notre Dame, and the University of Michigan for 20th place among American research universities in their 2025-2026 rankings.
 Many of its graduate programs have been ranked in national and international surveys.
-In 2022, U.S. News ranked Carnegie Mellon as having 23 graduate programs in the Top 10 nationwide and 16 in the Top 5 nationwide, including three programs ranked first: Artificial Intelligence, Programming Language, and Information and Technology Management.
+In 2022, U.S. News ranked Carnegie Mellon as having 23 graduate programs in the Top 10 nationwide and 16 in the Top 5 nationwide., including three programs ranked first: Artificial Intelligence, Programming Languages, and Information and Technology Management.
+In particular, the CMU School of Computer Science has been consistently ranked the best in the nation, tied with MIT, Stanford, and UC Berkeley.

-Globally, Carnegie Mellon is ranked 28th by Times Higher Education, 52nd by QS World University Rankings, 97th by ARWU, and tied for 102nd by U.S. News.
+Globally, Carnegie Mellon is ranked 24th by Times Higher Education and 52nd by QS World University Rankings.

 Carnegie Mellon was named one of the "New Ivies" by Newsweek.
 In 2010, The Wall Street Journal ranked Carnegie Mellon 1st in computer science, 4th in finance, 10th overall, and 21st in engineering according to job recruiters.
 Carnegie Mellon ranks thirteenth among "Best Colleges By Salary Potential (Bachelor's Only)" in the United States according to PayScale's 2016–17 study.
-In 2018, Carnegie Mellon's Tepper School of Business placed 12th in an annual ranking of U.S. business schools by Bloomberg Businessweek.
+In 2024, Carnegie Mellon's Tepper School of Business placed 9th in an annual ranking of U.S. business schools by Bloomberg Businessweek.

 In 2016, The Hollywood Reporter ranked the School of Drama 3rd in the world among undergraduate drama schools.
 In 2015, the same publication ranked the MFA program at the School of Drama 5th in the world.

 Carnegie Mellon's Dietrich College of Humanities and Social Sciences was ranked 55th for social sciences and 60th for humanities in the world by Times Higher Education for 2020.
 Dietrich College is also ranked 20th for social sciences among Shanghai Jiao Tong University's world's top 100 universities.

 Carnegie Mellon is one of 66 elected members of the Association of American Universities and one of 29 members (one of 13 American members) of the World Economic Forum Global University Leaders Forum.